-- The number of samples collected depends on the population served and the number of repeat samples required. - These communities are partially supplied, and may mix their chlorinated supply with MWRA chloraminated supply. - These communities re-chloraminate (since July/August 1998). - Less than 5% total coliform positive, therefore public notification not required.
+- (a) The number of samples collected depends on the population served and the number of repeat samples required. - (b) These communities are partially supplied, and may mix their chlorinated supply with MWRA chloraminated supply. - (c) These communities re-chloraminate (since July/August 1998). - (d) Less than 5% total coliform positive, therefore public notification not required.
 Repeat samples were negative.

-MWRA Distribution Water Fecal Coliform Levels in Norumbega Reservoir August 1999
+MWRA Distribution Water Fecal Coliform Levels in Norumbega Reservoir October 1999

 Flow from Norumbega Reservoir supplements flows from Wachusett Reservoir daily at times of high demand.
 Norumbega receives flows from Wachusett for temporary storage at times of low demand.
 Fecal coliform samples from Norumbega Reservoir are collected from the shore near the gatehouse before disinfection.
 Coliform levels are elevated periodically, partly because samples collected from the shore of this small reservoir are more susceptible to local disturbances.
 Bird harassment and watershed protection programs were stepped up in September 1998 to minimize contamination.
 In response to one high fecal coliform result in late May, MWRA stepped up shoreline patrols and increased transect monitoring throughout the reservoir.
-With the exception of a sample taken on 8/20, fecal coliform results along the shore and throughout the reservoir were low in August.
-Samples taken before and after the high result on 8/20 were low, as were results from transect samples taken on 8/20.
-Samples taken from the sampling site near shore late in the month tended to be higher than transect samples taken on 8/25.
+Fecal coliform results along the shore and throughout the reservoir were low in October, ranging from 0 - 3 cfu/100 ml throughout the month.